 To take advantage of Jim Rogers’ prophecy, you can take a couple of different approaches…

 - Broad Commodity Diversification

-If you're looking for a simple short-term play on agricultural commodities directly, the PowerShares DB Agriculture Fund (NYSE: DBA) could be one of the best.
+If you’re looking for a simple short-term play on agricultural commodities directly, the PowerShares DB Agriculture Fund (NYSE: DBA) is an option.